-What can we do about it when we’re trying to connect with a friend who can’t get away from the their device, or the siren song of social media?
+What can we do about it when we’re trying to connect with a friend who can’t get away from their device or the siren song of social media?

 Later, a friend might ask: Why’d you ghost us?
 Or: Where did you go?

-I simply say: People were on their phones, and no one felt present, so I left.
+I simply said that people were on their phones, and no one felt present, so I left.

-I tell them that I joined them because I genuinely wanted to connect, but I couldn’t, so I went home.
-Sometimes the simplest truths in these scenarios prove most effective.
+I told them that I joined them because I genuinely wanted to connect, but I couldn’t, so I went home.
+Sometimes the simplest truths in these scenarios prove the most effective.